Description

 Applying this definition to our asset in some examples:

-• During the last 3 years, the average time in days below previous high water mark is 0 days, which is lower, thus better than the value of 177 days from the benchmark.
+• During the last 3 years, the average days under water is 0 days, which is lower, thus better than the value of 177 days from the benchmark.

 Performance (YTD)